theneva/dissertation/src/background.md

 Whether it is possible to determine a "best" approach, as Talwar et al. allude to, remains to be seen.
 However, they establish a need for a tool for comparison of strategies and tools.

-In their 2005 article "Comparison of Approaches to Service Deployment", @talwar:comparison-of-approaches-to-service-deployment:2005 define and compare four different approaches to deployment of services: manual, script-based, language-based, and model-based as a function of scale, complexity, and susceptibility to change.
+@talwar:comparison-of-approaches-to-service-deployment:2005 define and compare four different approaches to deployment of services: manual, script-based, language-based, and model-based as a function of scale, complexity, and susceptibility to change.
 They also define a few evaluation metrics which they call Quality of Manageability (QoM) measures for the deployment configuration:

 - number of lines of configuration code (LOC) for deployment;
 - number of steps involved in deployment;